 If you find yourself in the rare situation in which you need to file a Medicare reimbursement claim, you must do it within 12 months from the service date.
 Claims submitted after that time may not be accepted.
 For example, if you received health care services on June 15, 2019, your doctor has until June 15, 2020, to file the claim.

 You can access Medicare forms on the Center for Medicare and Medicaid Services website.
-Search for CMS 1490S, Patient’s Request for Medical Payment, then download and print this form.
-Forms are also available at your local Social Security office.
-Remember that you can always call the Medicare hotline for assistance filling out and mailing this form.
+Search for CMS 1490S, on the forms list page, then download and print the form.
+These forms are also available at your local Social Security office.

-Some physicians choose not to be participating providers because the reimbursement rates they receive from Medicare are often lower than what they receive from private insurance carriers.
+Some physicians choose not to accept Medicare because the reimbursement rates they receive are often lower than what they receive from private insurance carriers.
 However, even non-participating providers can agree to accept Medicare reimbursement for certain procedures.
-In these cases, you may have to cover the cost of the bill upfront and then seek reimbursement from Medicare for a portion.
+In these cases, you may have to cover the cost of the bill up front and then seek reimbursement from Medicare for a portion.
 The provider is paid 95 percent of the fee schedule amount, and can only bill you up to 15 percent more than the Medicare reimbursement amount.
-Some states limit this even further.
-For example, New York caps the amount at just 5 percent.

 Because it’s so rare, the prospect of filing a Medicare reimbursement claim might seem a little intimidating at first.
-Fortunately, Medicare makes it easy for patients to research and ask questions regarding their coverage and take matters into their own hands when necessary.
-For additional assistance and advice, don’t hesitate to contact a licensed agent at our site.
+Fortunately, Medicare makes it easy for you to research and ask questions regarding your coverage, and to take matters into their own hands when necessary.